avwsolutions/katacoda-scenarios/setup-your-digital-forensics-platform/Deploy-Elasticsearch-Service.md

-First we will start with deploying our elasticsearch node on the *k8s* cluster.
-Elasticsearch is used for storing our gathered data as JSON documents and make the easy searchable.
+First we will start with deploying our Elasticsearch node on the *k8s cluster*.
+Elasticsearch is used for storing our gathered data as **JSON** documents and make the easy searchable.

 #### Deploy Elasticsearch: